 When we take a brisk walk in the morning, we are quickly activating our body's systems.
 Pulse rate rapidly increases, perspiration begins to flow, and we suddenly feel a level of alertness about ourselves and our environment.
 Once we begin walking in the morning, this improvement in mood may last throughout the day.

 In no time at all, by moving your body in the form of a morning walk, you have taken yourself from lethargy to high energy.
 Circulation and hormonal balance improve while your feeling of mental sharpness and general refreshment skyrocket.
-The trick is that by using energy to exercise, we actually become more energetic on a long-term basis.
+The trick is that by using energy to exercise, we actually become more energetic.

 2. Walking in the morning removes the “I’ll do it later” excuse.